Why Agreements Protocol

 These docs are designed to help an AI coding agent answer your question, find the right implementation path, and move from explanation to a working experiment.
 The pages below are useful discovery starting points, not a required reading order:- llms.txt for the available Markdown pages and OpenAPI.

-- System architecture for the product and protocol model.
+- Architecture for the product and protocol model.

 - Agreement data standard for the agreement definition that humans read, agents inspect, and execution engines enforce.